Business management will always have two perspectives on risk.

 Avoid

 Avoidance prevents the organisation from entering into a risky situation.
-For example, when choosing a Third Party for a service, the business could accept a higher-priced bid if the lower-cost proposal does not have sufficient experience.
+For example, when choosing a Third Party for a service, the business could accept a higher-priced bid if the lower-cost proposal lacks sufficient experience.

 Accept

-Comparing the cost of managing the risk event to the cost of impact, a business could accept the risk and move forward with the risky choice.
+When comparing the cost of managing the risk event to the cost of impact, a business could accept the risk and proceed with the risky choice.

 Reduce (Control and Mitigation)